Skip to main content

 Sights & Attractions in Cala d'Or

-If you have rented a car and want to sample some local historic sights, then there are some interesting ruins you can visit in the east of the island.
-On the top of a nearby hill towards Felanitx, you will find Santueri Castle which boasts epic views across the east coast.
-The ruins date back to Roman times and, being 423 metres above sea level, they offer breathtaking views.
+As previously intimated, Cala d'Or isn't known for any of the above things, however, on the top of a nearby hill towards Felanitx you will find Santueri Castle which boasts epic views across the east coast.
+The ruins date back to Roman times and being 423 metres above sea level, they offer breathtaking views.
 On a clear day, you might even catch a glimpse of the island of Cabrera from here.
-The castle is open daily from April until October, from 10:30 until 18:30 and entry is €4 per person.

 Across the valley from Santueri Castle, on top of another hill, is the Sanctuary of Sant Salvador, an iconic monastery dating back to the 14th century which again offers magnificent views over Mallorca’s countryside and out towards the sea.
 At the beginning of the 18th century, the present church was built along with a statue of the Lady of Sant Salvador which was placed above the altar.
 Here you will also find a large stone statue of Christ built in the 20th century.